angulardevelopment/todo-notes/README.md

 # About

-basic to do list app
+Local Storage- Simple todo list app using localstorage.
 Notes app
-With Shift key you can select the multiple entries.
+With Shift key you can select the multiple entries. localStorage object stores the data with no expiration date.

 # TodoApp